cyberashna/src/README.md

 - Schedule both habit blocks and generic task blocks

 ### Google Calendar Integration
-- Automatic sync of scheduled blocks to Google Calendar
+- Import events FROM Google Calendar into your planner
-- Real-time event creation, updates, and deletion
+- One-way import (read-only access to your calendar)
+- Import current week's events with one click
-- Select which calendar to sync with
+- Select which calendar to import from
-- Toggle sync on/off as needed
 - Visual calendar settings modal
+- Imported events tagged for easy identification

 ### Unscheduled Blocks
 - Create generic task blocks with optional hashtags